How to find the best retirement community

 Overall

-Montana is the western state which many outdoors oriented active adults over 55 plan on selecting as their retirement community.
+Montana is the western state which many outdoors oriented active adults over 55 plan on retiring.
+This is your guide to the state and the best places to retire in Montana.
 It offers a varied climate, some of the greatest scenery in the world, and unlimited recreation opportunities.
 Montana can be less expensive than states on the west coast.
 It is somewhat remote with long distances to any big city (Spokane is the closest at 200 miles away).
-The Montana Rockies and Bitteroot Mountains run through the state.
-This site will acquaint you with some basic facts about what it's like to retire in Montana.
+The Montana Rockies and Bitterroot Mountains run through the state.
+This site will acquaint you with some basic facts about what it’s like to retire in Montana.
+The population was at almost 1.1 million in 2018 with a median age of 39.8 (2.4 years above the national median).
+The percentage of people over 65 is 17.8%.
+Updated June 2019.

 Climate

-In 2004 the Montana per capita income was just over $26,800, near the bottom of all states.
-Real estate and the general cost of living is slightly above average compared to the total U.S. Unemployment is lower than the national average.
-The University of Montana, the Forest Service, agriculture, and tourism are important to Montana' s economy.
+In 2017 the median Montana household income was at $50,801, about $3000 above the national median.
+Real estate and the general cost of living (33rd) is about average compared to the total U.S. The Montana median home value has steadily increased in recent years to $237,500 in mid 2019 (Zillow).
+In Bozeman, a very hot market, the Zillow Home Value Index was $439,300 whereas in Billings it was $235,900.
+Unemployment is lower than the national average.
+The Forest Service, natural resources, agriculture, and tourism are important to Montana’ s economy.

 Taxes